The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Gradient flow calibrations at a triple junction

-In the second step, we aim to identify a candidate vector field for the definition of $\xi_{i,j}$ outside the corresponding half-space $\mathbb{H}_{i,j}$.
-The guiding principle for this step is to arrange the constructions in such a way that the Herring angle condition at the triple junction
+In the second step, we aim to identify a candidate vector field for the definition of $\xi_{i,j}$ outside of its natural domain of definition $\mathbb{H}_{i,j}$.
+The guiding principle is to make sure that the Herring angle condition at the triple junction